 Katrina: A History, 1915-2015

-forthcoming from Harvard University Press in June 2020
+Harvard University Press (2020)

 The definitive history of Katrina: an epic of city-making, revealing how engineers and oil executives, politicians and musicians, and neighbors black and white built New Orleans, then watched it sink under the weight of their competing ambitions.